chisfy/chisfy/README.md

 👋 Hi, I’m Fyza

-I'm currently a bootcamp student at School of Code looking to start a new career as a full stack developer!
+I'm a recent graduate of a coding bootcamp at School of Code, who is keen to get a career kick-started as a full stack developer!

 My GitHub profile reflects my progress in coding journey, starting from simple exercises to larger apps.
 I hope that it's showcases my coding development, It's been tempting to adjust and edit old code but I think the imperfection is important in showcasing my growth which I hope all developers can find common ground with.